alessandervs/projectinit/README.md

 # projectinit
-Init configuration for all projet Next JS
+Initial configuration for all projet Next JS